How Chronic Pain and Illness Fan the Flames of Uncertainty

 People write me all the time about this dilemma, and I face it too.
 Do I line up people to go to the grocery store when my husband is out of town, or do I wait and see if I can go myself?
 I don't want to ask people to do things for me that I may turn out to be able to do myself, but because I never know how I'll feel on any given day, how can I know what kind of help I'll need?
 It can be so frustrating!

-If people don’t have health problems, at least they have a good idea of what side-effects to expect, even from an unpleasant procedure, such as a colonscopy.
-For the chronically ill, however, a routine procedure can trigger a flare in symptoms which it can take days or weeks to recover from.
+If people don’t have health problems, at least they have a good idea of what side effects to expect, even from an unpleasant procedure, such as a colonscopy.
+For the chronically ill, however, a routine procedure can trigger a flare in symptoms that can take days or weeks to recover from.
 Because of the uncertainty of how I'll react, I find myself putting off routine procedures.
 I'm aware that this is not a good habit to get into because a routine test or procedure could reveal a serious medical problem that needs immediate attention.

 Most of us don’t know what course our chronic illness will take.
 Will we stay the same year after year?
 Will we get progressively worse?
 Or, will we wake up one morning and not be in pain or feel sick anymore?
 Because we don’t know the answers to these questions, it’s hard to plan for the future.
 This uncertainty is particularly stressful when it's in relation to long-term decisions—for example, how long we might be able to live independently.